Chinese New Year: The Key Celebration in Southeast Asia

->>> Are you thinking about where to celebrate New Year's Eve?
-Saying goodbye to the old year in Polish Zakopane has its charm.
-The Tatra town has prepared various attractions and experiences for tourists.
+>>> Considering where to celebrate New Year's Eve?
+Polish Zakopane offers unique charm with its attractions and experiences for tourists.

-When does the New Year start in China and neighboring countries?
+When Does the New Year Start in China and Neighboring Countries?

 This year is the year of the wooden dragon.